Wotakoi: Love Is Hard for Otaku: Production

 Initially, Fujita began posting the manga on Pixiv, a Japanese online community for artists, as a rookie author.
 Ichijinsha then launched a digital manga magazine with Pixiv titled Comic Pool, and started serializing the manga on a regular basis.
 The manga was selected for Comic Pool because it was the most popular work on Pixiv.
 On April 30, 2015, Ichijinsha started the publishing of the manga in print.

 Media

 Manga

+Written and illustrated by Fujita, Wotakoi was first published on Pixiv on April 17, 2014.
+It was later published on the digital manga service Comic Pool from November 6, 2015, to July 16, 2021.
+Ichijinsha collected its chapters in eleven tankōbon volumes, released from April 30, 2015, to October 14, 2021.